 Mandatory Image Capture – Allowing to Mark Route Stops as Visited and Departed Only After Attaching an Image or a Photo (Route4Me’s Android Route Planner)

-Learn more about Route4Me’s Mandatory Signature Capture here.
+Learn more about Route4Me’s in-app Mandatory Signature Capture.

 In the Configuration Variable Editor, fill out the available fields with the following:

 - – Value: Use the “TRUE” value to enable the mandatory image capture or “FALSE” to disable it.

 Click on the “Save” button to save and enable the variable for your entire Route4Me account.

 Once the variable is created, you can manage, disable, or delete it accordingly.
 To do so, first, click on the gear icon next to this variable and then select the preferred option from its menu.